 We have emphasized throughout the discussion here that the EZ-Climate model and its parameterization are ad hoc and merit considerable future scrutiny by the scientific community.
 What we believe is unique and innovative is the methodology and solution approach outlined here.
-The EZ-Climate model better takes account of climatic risks, without putting undue computational burden.
+The EZ-Climate model better takes account of climatic risks, without undue computational burdens.

 There are many possible avenues for future work and research.
 First and foremost is a better calibration of some of the key parameters, perhaps led by climate damages in general and the probability and impact of tail risks in particular.
 The modular format of EZ-Climate allows for other, more sophisticated climate damages efforts to replace our current calibrations, while maintaining the fundamental model structure.
-Hsiang et al. (2017) is but the latest and perhaps most sophisticated entry into this literature, in this cased focused on climate impacts in the United States.
-Our base case climate damages calibration assumes a peakT of 6 and disaster_tail of 18.
+Hsiang et al. (2017) is but the latest and perhaps most sophisticated entry into this literature, in this case focused on climate impacts in the United States.
+Our base case climate damages calibration assumes a peakT of 6 and disaster\tail of 18.
 While we explore various specifications, none is linked to actual probabilities and impacts of low-probability, high-consequence climatic events.
-The impacts of both parameters, and their interplay, is potentially large (Figure XII).
+The impacts of both parameters, and their interplay, is potentially large (Figure XIII).

-A starting point for further work might be some of the guidance provided by Kopp et al. (2016): start with candidate 'climatic tipping elements' and take the growing body of empirical, econometric analyses to estimate their effects.
+Kopp et al. (2016) suggests a starting point for further analysis: First, start with candidate 'climatic tipping elements' and take the growing body of empirical, econometric analyses to estimate their effects.
 Second, employ experiments with empirical, process-based impact models to assess the relative importance of different tipping elements.
-Third, look at social tipping elements such as civil conflict and their associated costs.
+Third, examine social tipping elements such as civil conflict and their associated costs.
 Projects like the Climate Impacts Lab are beginning to quantify the impacts of some of these climatic and social tipping elements (Houser et al., 2015; Hsiang et al., 2017).
-Finally, where data are scarce, conduct structured expert elicitations to generate probability functions around tipping elements and their possible economic impacts (e.g., Cooke, 2013).39 These calibrations are much needed to derive defensible estimates of the optimal CO2 price.
+Finally, where data are scarce, conduct structured expert elicitations to generate probability functions around tipping elements and their possible economic impacts (e.g., Cooke, 2013).
+These calibrations are much needed to derive defensible estimates of the optimal $CO_2$ price.

 A further extension is a reconsideration of how climatic risk and its interplay with economic variables is modeled.
 Climate damages, right now, are modeled to affect levels of consumption.
 What if they were to affect factor productivity and, thus, economic growth rates directly?
-While EZ-Climate, in its current iteration, relies on deterministic economic growth assumptions, a move to a stochastic economic growth framework would allow for exploring the interplay between climate and economic shocks.
+While EZ-Climate, in its current iteration, relies on deterministic economic growth assumptions, a move to a stochastic economic growth framework would allow for exploring the interplay between climate and economic shocks (e.g., Bansal et al., 2016).